Canon 35 Appeal

 1. Since the Provincial Committee will be acting as an appeal body, the Committee will essentially concern itself with the question of whether the Diocesan Buildings Committee and Bishop arrived at the correct decision.
 Appeals should not generally be heard on the basis that the objectors simply do not like the decision made by the Diocesan Authorities but on specific grounds, for example that the Diocesan Authorities have somehow erred in their decision, failed to take into account relevant evidence advanced to them, acted unfairly in terms of procedure etc.

-4. After receipt by the Province, the appeal form should be copied to both the Rector/Priest-in-charge and the Vestry Secretary (if the Vestry Secretary is an objector, the vestry should appoint another nominee for the purpose of the appeal) and also to the secretary of the Diocesan Buildings Committee and Bishop.
+4. If the appeal is from the congregation then, after receipt by the Province, the appeal form should be copied to both the Rector/Priest-in-charge and the Vestry Secretary (if the Vestry Secretary is an objector, the vestry should appoint another nominee for the purpose of the appeal).
 The Vestry should be given the opportunity within a stated period to respond to the appeal.
-The Diocesan Committee should be invited to submit details of the decision it arrived at (including the original application and plans, copy minutes etc).

 Buildings Committee